A temple devoted to mothers -- and breasts

 The temple's strong connection to themes of motherhood dates back over 1,000 years.

-Jison-in is one of several gateways to Wakayama's UNESCO-listed Kumano Kodo pilgrimage -- a hiking route made up of seven trails that snake through the Kii Mountain Range and lead to the sacred Mount Koya, or Koyasan.
+Jison-in is a gateway to the sacred Mount Koya, or Koyasan.

 Today, Koyasan has a population of around 3,000 and functions as the Shingon Buddhism headquarters for more than 4,000 temples and missions throughout Japan and overseas.